senecajs/senecajs.org/src/pages/get-started/index.md

 Your URL endpoint starts with `/api/....`

-The pin is `role:math,path:*`.
+The pin is `role:api,path:*`.
 This means map any patterns that have _role = 'api'_, and where a _path_ property is defined.
 In this case, there is only one match: `role:api,path:calculate`.

 The map has the property `calculate` corresponding to the value of the path property.